Close Out Award

 Review your 60-day award closeout notice and follow the applicable outlined required steps.

-If you have an industry-sponsored clinical trial or fixed FIX award, you can submit a ServiceNow ticket to expedite your closeout and state the chart of accounts (COA) you desire your residual funds transferred to at this time.
+If you have an industry-sponsored clinical trial or fixed FIX award, you can submit a ServiceNow ticket to expedite your closeout and state the Chart Field String (CFS) you desire your residual funds transferred to at this time.

 Terms and Definitions